tailwindlabs/tailwindcss/.github/CONTRIBUTING.md

 ## New features

-If there's a new feature you'd like to see added to Tailwind, [share your idea with us](https://github.com/tailwindlabs/tailwindcss/discussions/new?category=ideas) in our discussion forum to get it on our radar as something to consider for a future release.
+If there's a new feature you'd like to see added to Tailwind, [share your idea with us](https://github.com/tailwindlabs/tailwindcss/discussions/new?category=ideas) in our discussion forum to get it on our radar as something to consider for a future release before starting work on it.

 **Please note that we don't often accept pull requests for new features.** Adding a new feature to Tailwind requires us to think through the entire problem ourselves to make sure we agree with the proposed API, which means the feature needs to be high on our own priority list for us to be able to give it the attention it needs.